SEVIS Leave of Absence/Withdrawal

 Application Instructions and Process

-- Complete online SEVIS Leave of Absence/Withdrawal Request.
+- Complete online SEVIS Leave of Absence/Withdrawal Request via your online profile in the Request & Document Center.

 - After submitting SEVIS request, submit appropriate withdrawal request to request academic withdrawal from UT.
-If you plan to return in a future semester, you may indicate that on the withdrawal form.
+The SEVIS request is for SEVIS immigration purposes ONLY.
+If you plan to return in a future semester, you may indicate that on the withdrawal forms.

 - If you are inside the US at the time of withdrawal, you must depart the US within 15 days of the withdrawal date.

-Students who will be outside the US for less than 5 months may be eligible to re-active their previous SEVIS record, and will be able to use the previously issued visa for entry to the US if it is still valid.
+Students who will be out of F-1 status for less than 5 months may be eligible to re-active their previous SEVIS record, and will be able to use the previously issued visa for entry to the US if it is still valid.
+To qualify to re-activate your previous SEVIS record, you must have also:

 Leave of Absence and Off-Campus Work Authorization